sdriku/codelice/content/en/privacy-policy.md

 layout: "privacy-policy"
 ---
 <br>
-We are committed to ensuring that the collection and processing of your data, carried out from the site https://www.codelice.com/, complies with the general data protection regulations (GPRD) and the Data Protection Act.
-Freedoms.
+We are committed to ensuring that the collection and processing of your data, carried out from the site https://www.codelice.com/, complies with the general data protection regulations (GPRD) of the EU and with the French law "Informatique et Libertés".
 This Policy informs you about how CODELICE, its subcontractors and any partners process your personal data.

 This Policy is applicable to customers and users of CODELICE's offers and services.